Environmental issues on Maury Island: Northwestern fence lizard

 The northwestern fence lizard is a lesser known creature threatened by mining expansion.
 (Preserve Our Islands).
 The lizards themselves are far from endangered, even though South Maury Island is one of their only habitats in the Puget Sound area.
 However, removing these lizards from South Maury Island could be detrimental.
 The full effects of their absence on the island are unknown, but it is speculated that the insect populations that they feed on could rise without their natural predator, the effects of which could be anywhere from being a nuisance to destroying local flora.
 Also, Western Fence lizards are thought to diminish the danger of Lyme disease because when the ticks feed on the lizards, the Lyme disease bacteria is killed.

-Feeder bluffs

-Feeder bluffs, also known as eroding shoreline bluffs, are a vital part of the shoreline habitat on Maury Island.
-The natural erosion of the bluffs helps control the amount of new sediment that is pushed down onto the beach, and later into the tidal and intertidal zones.
-The nutrients in the soil help nurture the growth of eel grass beds that contribute to sustaining a healthy ecosystem and food web on the island.
-Mining on the island by Glacier Northwest would remove important feeder bluffs and accelerate erosion.
-An abnormal amount of gravel, dirt and nutrients in the water would upset the delicate balance that supports forage fish and eel grass beds.

 Aquatic reserve

 History

 On November 21, 2000, Jennifer Belcher, the Washington State Lands Commissioner and a Democrat, declared five controversial areas around the Puget Sound as aquatic reserves.
-One month later in December 2000, Belcher added Maury Island to the list of aquatic reserves (Seattle Post-Intelligencer 2000).
+One month later in December 2000, Belcher added Maury Island to the list of aquatic reserves.
 Many saw this as an attempt to make more obstacles for Glacier Northwest in its goal of obtaining a new dock permit.
 Subsequently, Glacier Northwest filed a lawsuit against Jennifer Belcher protesting her unilateral decision to establish the aquatic reserves (Gordon 2001).
 Despite the litigation, the Maury Island Aquatic Reserve was reaffirmed by Belcher's successor Doug Sutherland, a Republican, along with a more specific purpose and protection for the submerged lands in question (Gordon 2004).